mmelotti/vuecrudapp/README.md

 - To Run (with Docker):

-Build Docker Images
+Build Docker Images:

 > docker-compose build

-Run the stack
+Run the stack:

 > docker-compose up